SkillMimic: Learning Basketball Interaction Skills from Demonstrations: Implementation Details

-\subsection{Variants in Skill Learning}
+\subsubsection{Variants in Skill Learning}

-In the main paper, we developed multiple variants to enable thorough ablation studies and comparative analysis in skill learning.
-As a control measure, these variants are identical in all respects except for the variations in their reward functions.
+Since our approach is the first to learn interaction skills from demonstration, there are no direct benchmarks for comparison.
+Therefore, we adapt reward strategies commonly used in locomotion imitation, i.e., DeepMimic~\cite{DeepMimic} and AMP~\cite{amp}, to an object-inclusive setting.
+Specifically, we adapt our reward to the styles of DeepMimic~\cite{DeepMimic} and AMP~\cite{amp} while keeping the other components unchanged for a fair comparison.
+We denote these variant versions as DeepMimic* and AMP*.
 We will next delineate the specific differences in the reward functions of these variants.
-The symbols used for the sub-reward functions below are consistent with those in the main text.
-Unless specified, the hyperparameters of these sub-rewards are the same, as shown in Tab.~\ref{tab: params_rewards}. \paragraph{SkillMimic-DM} The reward function is
+The sub-rewards below are consistent to that defined in Sec.~\ref{app: Kin Reward}.
+Unless specified, the hyperparameters of these sub-rewards are the same, as shown in Tab.~\ref{tab: params_rewards}. \paragraph{DeepMimic*} The reward function is

+The hyperparameters of these sub-rewards are shown in Tab.~\ref{tab: params_rewards}.
+Unlike DeepMimic \cite{DeepMimic}, we do not incorporate phase information as policy input.
+This decision is made because phase-based methods face several practical limitations: they cannot operate continuously when reference data fails to form a complete cycle, and they show limited resistance to interference.
+All methods presented in this paper deliberately avoid using phase information.